-65 years of age.
-Children and adolescents Do not give this medicine to children and adolescents under 16 years prescription.

-Other medicines and ARCOXIA Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including medicines obtained without a

-In particular if you are taking any of the following medicines, your doctor may want to monitor you to check that your medicines are working properly, once you start taking ARCOXIA: medicines that thin your rifampicin (an antibiotic)
+Children and adolescents Do not give this medicine to children and adolescents under 16 years of age.
+Other medicines and Etoxa Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including medicines obtained without a prescription.
+In particular if you are taking any of the following medicines, your doctor may want to monitor you to check that your medicines are working properly, once you start taking Etoxa:

+- Medicines that thin your blood (anticoagulants), such as warfarin

+- Rifampicin (an antibiotic)

+- Methotrexate (a drug used for suppressing the immune system, and often used in rheumatoid arthritis)

+- Ciclosporin or tacrolimus (drugs used for suppressing the immune system)

+- Lithium (a medicine used to treat some types of depression)

+- Medicines used to beloe control birth blood pressure and heart failure called ACE inhibitors and angiotensin recentor blockers, examples included the control birth blood pressure and heart failure called ACE inhibitors and angiotensin recentor blockers, examples included.

-- methotrexate (a drug used for suppressing the immune system, and often used in rheumatoid arthritis) ciclosporin or tacrolimus (drugs used for suppressing the immune system) - lithium (a medicine used to treat some types of depression) medicines used to help control high blood pressure and heart failure - called ACE inhibitors and angiotensin receptor blockers, examples include enalapril and ramipril, and losartan and valsartan diuretics (water tablets) - digoxin (a medicine for heart failure and irregular heart rhythm) - minoxidil (a drug used to treat high blood pressure) salbutamol tablets or oral solution (a medicine for asthma) birth control pills (the combination may increase your risk of side effects) - hormone replacement therapy (the combination may increase your risk of side effects) - aspirin, the risk of stomach ulcers is greater if you take ARCOXIA with aspirin for prevention of heart attacks or stroke: - ARCOXIA can be taken with low-dose aspirin.
-If you are currently taking low-dose aspirin to prevent heart attacks or stroke, you should not stop taking aspirin until you talk to your doctor - aspirin and other non-steroidal anti-inflammatory drugs do not take high dose aspirin or other anti-inflammatory medicines - while taking ARCOXIA.
-ARCOXIA with food and drink The onset of the effect of ARCOXIA may be faster when taken without food.
+- Medicines used to help control high blood pressure and heart failure called ACE inhibitors and angiotensin receptor blockers, examples include enalapril and ramipril, and losartan and valsartan

+Diuretics (water tablets) Digoxin (a medicine for heart failure and irregular heart rhythm)

+Digoxin (a medicine for near traiture and irregular near trythm) Minoxidil (a drug used to treat high blood pressure) Salbutamol tablets or oral solution (a medicine for asthma) Birth control pills (the combination may increase your risk of side effects) Hormone replacement therapy (the combination may increase your risk of side effects) Aspirin, the risk of stomach ulcers is greater if you take Etoxa with aspirin.
+Aspirin for prevention of heart attacks or stroke:

+Aspirin for prevention of neart attacks or stroke: Etoxa can be taken with low-dose aspirin.
+If you are currently taking low-dose aspirin to prevent heart attacks or stroke, you should not stop taking aspirin until you talk to your doctor.
+Aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs): Do not take high dose aspirin or other anti-inflammatory medicines while taking Etoxa.
+Etoxa with food and drink The onset of the effect of Etoxa may be faster when taken without food.
+Pregnancy.
-Pregnancy, breast-feeding, and fertility Pregnancy

-ARCOXIA tablets must not be taken during pregnancy.
+Etoxa tablets must not be taken during pregnancy.
 If you are pregnant or think you could be pregnant, or if you are planning to become pregnant, do not take the tablets.
 If you become pregnant, stop taking the tablets and consult your doctor.
 Consult your doctor if you are unsure or need more advice.
+Breast-feeding

-Breast-feeding breusr-recurs it is not known if ARCOXIA is excreted in human milk.
-If you are breast-feeding, or planning to breast-feed, consult your doctor before taking ARCOXIA.
-If you are using ARCOXIA, you must not breast-feed.
+It is not known if Etoxa is excreted in human milk.
+If you are breast-feeding, or planning to breast-feed, consult your doctor before taking Etoxa.
+If you are using Etoxa, you must not breast-feed.
+Fertility Etoxa is not recommended in women attempting to become pregnant.

-Fertility ARCOXIA is not recommended in women attempting to become pregnant.
-Driving and using machines Dizziness and sleepiness have been reported in some patients taking sugars, contact your doctor before taking this medicinal product.
+Driving and using machinesDizziness and sleepiness have been reported in some patients taking etoricoxib.

-ARCOXIA.
-Do not drive if you experience dizziness or sleepiness
+Do not drive if you experience dizziness or sleepiness.
+Do not use any tools or machines if you experience dizziness or sleepiness.